NCAS-CMS/cfdm/docs/source/tutorial.rst

 The built-in `repr` function returns a short, one-line description:

 .. code-block:: python
+   :caption: *Inspect the contents of the two field constructs from
+             the dataset and create a Python variable for each of them.*

    >>> x
    [<Field: specific_humidity(latitude(5), longitude(8)) 1>,
     <Field: air_temperature(atmosphere_hybrid_height_coordinate(1), grid_latitude(10), grid_longitude(9)) K>]